 - Battlelogs: Gears of the South (September 2016)

 - Battlelogs: Gears of Peace River (September 2016)

 - Battlelogs: Tanks of Port Arthur v1.1 (September 2017)

-(Some of these links used to go to a Google Drive account, but I’ve moved them locally so I can keep track of how popular these are.
-The Google Drive links still work.)
+(Some of these links used to go to a Google Drive account, but those no longer work.
+I’ve moved everything to this site so I can keep track of how popular these are.)

 Check the Posts section from time to time for more information on new expansions and comments.

 The D6 System has been out for many years, and several different versions have been made to support particular games.